-- 1. Up back of legs, up and around buttocks (right, then left)

-- 2. Down neck, out shoulders

-- 3. Circle around scapulae

-4. Down erector, and/or horizontal strokes, sweeping in from sides to middle, down the back
+- 1. Up back of legs, up and around glutes, medial to lateral (right leg, then left) - 2.
+Down neck, out shoulders - 3.
+Circle around scapulae - 4.
+Down erector, and/or horizontal strokes, sweeping in from sides to middle, down the back